 NICU Warmer — Intelligent Patient Monitoring#

-The NICU Warmer application is a reference workload that demonstrates how multiple AI models can run simultaneously in a single GStreamer pipeline on Intel® hardware, providing real-time neonatal patient monitoring in a hospital warmer bed scenario.
+The NICU Warmer application is a reference solution that demonstrates how multiple AI models can run simultaneously in a single GStreamer pipeline on Intel® hardware, providing workloads that mimic real-time neonatal patient monitoring in a simulated hospital warmer bed scenario.

 Object Detection (×3): Custom OpenVINO FP32 models for detecting patient presence, caretaker presence, and warmer latch clip status — all running on Intel Arc GPU.